danlechambre/danlechambre.com/content/slashPages/cv.md

 <p class="md-subtitle">July 2023 - Present</p>

-Building the Hark Platform, enabling businesses to connect to, analyse, and optimise their industrial assets, buildings and energy in real-time.
+Building the Hark Platform, enabling businesses to connect to, analyse, and optimise their industrial assets, buildings, and energy in real-time.

 #### Key Contributions

 - End-to-end development of complex monitoring interfaces involving high-volume data sets, interactive tables and charts.
 - Leading on improvements to project architecture, balancing immediate delivery needs with long-term technical debt prevention.
+- Fostering collaborative development practices, facilitating discussion and iteration by encouraging early pull requests and frequent commits.
-- Significant contributions to in-platform user-facing documentation.
+- Significant contributions to improving in-platform user-facing documentation.
 - Continuous contribution to the planning and technical design of features.
 - Delivering regular demos of high impact features to internal stakeholders.